Last Updated August 25, 2021

 Catalog and Use of Library Materials

-Your patron account is active until 1 year past the expiration date.
-This includes your name, address, phone, email, LUC ID, barcode, and university affiliation, as well as a record of fines you have paid.
-The record of items you have checked out of the library is maintained only while you have the items checked out, and purged immediately after you return them.
-This is completely confidential, and will not be shared with anyone.
-Checkout and return confirmations are emailed to you with the title of the item listed.
-The library catalog has optional features such as saving items and search history available to logged in users.
+Your patron account is active until one year past its expiration date.
+This includes your legal name, preferred name, address, phone, email, Loyola ID, barcode, and university affiliation, as well as a record of any fines you have paid.
+The record of items you have checked out of the library is maintained only while you have the items checked out, and then purged within 24 hours after you return them.
+Your checkout information is completely confidential, and we will not share it with anyone.
+You will receive checkout confirmations via e-mail, which include title and author information for any items you checked out.
+The library catalog has optional features available to users who log in to their account, such as saving items and search history.
 The library does not have a service to track your borrowing history.

 Requests for purchases (which are held for you) are tracked in Alma, the library management system, and Gobi, which is used for book purchases.
 Records of these requests are also maintained on library servers, secure network drives, and Loyola University Chicago email accounts.
-This information is kept indefinitely.
-The physical item is not accessible by the public, and the paper hold slip is destroyed after the item is checked out.
+This electronic information is kept indefinitely.
+Neither this information nor the physical item is accessible to the public, and any physical records of the request including paper hold slips are destroyed after the item is checked out.

 Interlibrary Loan and Document Delivery

-Patron information stored by the Interlibrary Loan and document delivery system, ILLiad, include name, address, phone, email, LUC ID, barcode, and university affiliation.
+Patron information stored by the Interlibrary Loan and document delivery system, ILLiad, includes name, address, phone, email, Loyola ID, barcode, and university affiliation.
 Requests, including item names, placed through interlibrary loan and document delivery services are stored in the ILLiad database hosted at Loyola, and recorded in a shared email account.
 These records are retained perpetually.